Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics: Introduction

 On the other hand, the phase boundary of such transition is also shown to alter by changing the trap frequency \cite{navarro2009phase,merhasin2005transition,sabbatini2011phase}.
 The external trap, being the most favourable physical quantity to control the dynamics of a BEC, drives a quick emergence of various technological applications \cite{bloch2012quantum,ryu2015integrated,gajdacz2014atomtronics}.
 A large amount of literature exists towards the theoretical and experimental studies of efficient trap engineering in BEC \cite{lesanovsky2007time,henderson2009experimental,nath2014bose,raghav2022tunneling,nath2020exact,halder2021exact,basu2022nonlinear}.
 A ring-shaped waveguide is one of the most useful traps in $2$D, which is formed by overlaying a blue-detuned laser in the middle of harmonic confinement \cite{ryu2007observation,naik2005optically}, where the radius of the ring can be efficiently controlled.
-BEC inside such a ring waveguide manifests a number of interesting physics.
+BEC inside such a ring waveguide manifests several interesting physics.
+Such a ring trap is a fundamental constituent of atomtronics, which is aimed at manipulating ultracold matter for quantum technological applications \cite{RevModPhys.94.041001}.
 The phenomenon of fractional revivals (FR) is recently reported in this system \cite{bera2020matter} and is a very well-studied effect in diverse quantum systems in their time evolutions \cite{averbukh1989fractional,robinett2004quantum,parker1986coherence,banerji2006role,ghosh2006mesoscopic,ghosh2009sub,roy2009sub,ghosh2012coherent,ghosh2014enhanced}.

-In this work, we present a novel technique of isotope separation from the isotopic mixture of trapped Bose-Einstein condensates.
-The underlying model involves the dynamics of an isotopic mixture of a binary BEC inside the ring trap.
+In this work, we investigate the mixing-demixing transitions of a binary mixture of trapped Bose-Einstein condensates driven by fractional revivals.
+The underlying model involves the dynamics of a binary BEC inside the ring-shaped waveguide with ${}^{85}Rb$ and ${}^{87}Rb$ isotopes as an example.
 The inclusion of interspecies interaction makes the FR-physics more rigorous and interesting due to the emergence of two time-scales, which are influenced by each other.
-We provide a systematic study of the time-evolution and identify the region of experimental parameters, the trap parameters and the interspecies interaction strength, for which the isotopes of Rubidium, ${}^{85}Rb$ and ${}^{87}Rb$, will get spatially resolved.
-Employing FR of mixed BEC in a ring waveguide to spatially separate its isotopes will be the first-of-its-kind technique.
+We conduct a systematic study of the time evolution and identify experimentally feasible ranges of trap parameters and interspecies interaction strengths that lead to separation of the condensates.
+Additionally, we analyze how the mass ratio between the species affects the average separability, revealing a universal behavior across different interspecies interaction strengths.